chriiiish/serverless-deployment-demo/back-end/README.md

 1. Change the deployment profile (required)
     The current deployment profile name is "rezare-personal".
 Change this to "default" or your aws cli profile name.
 Line 12 (provider > profile)

-2. Make sure you have the serverless framework installed `npm install serverless -g`
+2. Make sure you have the serverless framework installed, and the canary plugin `npm install serverless -g`
+    `npm install`
+    **Note! `serverless` must be installed globally.
+If you install it in this directory the build will fail.
+Running `npm install` will only install the deployment plugin.**

 3. Make sure you have the aws cli installed
     `npm install awscli -g`